KxSystems/docs/docs/ml/toolkit/fresh.md

 !!! note

-    A range of formatting functions (e.g. null-filling and one-hot encoding) are supplied in the [Utilities section](utilities/util.md) of the toolkit.
+    A range of formatting functions (e.g. null-filling and one-hot encoding) are supplied in the [Preprocessing section](utilities/preproc.md) of the toolkit.

 ## Calculated features